yu-hsuan-tseng/ards-bootstrap/README.md

 ## Prerequisite
 Remember to put cohort-description.csv to this repository before you run shellscript

-file should be named as `cohort-description.csv`
+file should be named as `cohort-description.csv` and store it in ards-bootstrap directory `./`

 Moreover, we are cloning private repository.
 Please add your `ssh key` to Github UI.